buildpacks/rfcs/text/0000-export-to-oci.md

 | `<layout>`      |  `CNB_LAYOUT_DIR` | "" | The root directory where the OCI image will be written.
 The presence of a none empty value for this environment variable will enable the feature. |

-- When the exporter is executed WITH the flag `daemon` it will check for the presence of the flag `layout` or the environment variable `CNB_LAYOUT_DIR`
+- When the exporter is executed it will check for the presence of the flag `layout` or the environment variable `CNB_LAYOUT_DIR`.
+Let's reference this value as `<layout-dir>`
 - IF any of the values are present THEN
+  - IF `-launch-cache` IS defined
+    - Show a **warning** message: `Ignoring -layout directory.
+When -launch-cache flag is defined image will be exported at <launch-cache>/<image>`
-  - It will create a folder name `<image>` located at the path defined `<layout>` or `CNB_LAYOUT_DIR`
+    - Create a folder name `<image>` located at the path `<launch-cache>/<image>`
     - In parallel of exporting the Image to the Daemon it will save the final Image in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format in the directory created before.
+      - The content of `blobs/<alg>/<encoded>` MAY contain symbolic links to content saved in the launch cache to avoid duplicating files.
+      - The content of the launch cache MAY be saved in **uncompressed** format
+  - IF `-launch-cache` IS NOT defined
+    - Create a folder name `<image>` located at `<layout-dir>/<image>`
+    - In parallel of exporting the Image to the Daemon or a Registry it will save the final Image in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format in the directory created before.
-The image will be saved using **uncompressed** layers
+        - The content of `blobs/<alg>/<encoded>` will be saved in **compressed** format
   - It will calculate the digest of the manifest of the compressed layers and write that value into the report.toml file
-  - It will update the report.toml file with all the tags and require information to verify the image once it is pushed into a registry
-- OTHERWISE it will behave as it is right now

 #### `report.toml` (TOML)